 Summary

-Write at least 10 course name ideas using the brainstorming templates below.
+Write at least 10 course name ideas to get ideas flowing.

 A good title is descriptive, juicy, and urgent